CarbonPackages/Carbon.Eel/README.md

 ### `Carbon.Array.filter(array)`

-Iterates over each value in the array and all entries of the array equal to `false` will be removed.
+Iterates over each value in the array, and all entries of the array equal to `false` will be removed.

 Example: